The pros, cons and how-tos of 529 plans

 If not used for qualified expenses, all earnings are taxed as ordinary income (even if the “actual” earnings were capital gains).

-The management fees for a 529 account are higher than the fees for comparable mutual funds.
+The management fees for a 529 account are typically higher than the fees for comparable mutual funds.

 Less flexibility in investments

-The investment vehicle can be changed only once per year, and the choices are limited to certain managers.
+Most investment vehicles can be changed only once per year, and the choices are limited to certain managers.